xarkenz/name/README.md

 These extracted patterns are handled by the assembler.

 #### Assembling
-When the parsed line components contain an instruction mnemonic, the assembler first attempts to retrieve the associated [InstructionInformation](name-const/src/structs.rs).
+When the parsed line components contain an instruction mnemonic, the assembler first attempts to retrieve the associated [InstructionInformation](name-core/src/instruction/information.rs) from [core](name-core/src/instruction/instruction_set.rs).
 If it cannot be found, an error is returned.
 Once the InstructionInformation is retrieved, the assembler checks the associated operands for the correct argument configuration.
 If alternate configurations exist, they are also checked for.
 If no configurations match, an error is returned.
 Then, the assembler calls the appropriate helper function to actually pack the instruction.
-These helpers are defined in [assembly_utils.rs](name-as/src/assembly_utils.rs).
+These helpers are defined in [assembly_utils.rs](name-as/src/assembler/assembly_utils.rs).

 If an instruction which expects a branch label returns `Ok(None)`, this means the branch label was given but not yet defined, otherwise known as a forward reference.
 Take the following assembly code:
 ```mips